ARWNI2S/TheCorporateWars/design-docs/advanced-mechanics/interstellar-economy/currency/local-currencies.md

 ***

 {% hint style="warning" %}
 Local currencies are not SPL tokens, but a value that determines the exchange rate between the local economy and the interstellar economy.
-On the other hand, star systems with economies integrated into interstellar society have such high exchange rates and inflation that they abandon the use of local currencies in favor of Credit.
+On the other hand, star systems with economies integrated into Interstellar Community have such high exchange rates and inflation that they abandon the use of local currencies in favor of Credit.
 {% endhint %}